This topic provides an overview of the monitoring for the ZooKeeper service.

 - In the left-side navigation pane, click Cluster Monitoring.

-- On the Cluster Status page that appears, find the target Kafka cluster and click Details in the Action column.
+- On the Cluster Status page, find the cluster whose monitoring data you want to view, and click Details in the Action column.

 ZOOKEEPER Monitoring page

-The ZOOKEEPER Monitoring page displays recent alerts and exceptions and information of each Zookeeper process for the ZooKeeper service.
+The ZOOKEEPER Monitoring page displays recent alerts and exceptions and information of each node where the ZooKeeper service runs.

 - Latency: Latency items include Maximum Latency, Minimum Latency, and Average Latency.